cadedi/mango-end/readme.md

 ## License

 This project is licensed under the MIT (or Apache 2.0) license.
-See the LICENSE file for details.